subsquid-labs/squid-substrate-template/README.md

 npm run build

 # 3. Start target Postgres database
-docker compose up -d
+make up

-# 4. Apply database migrations from db/migrations
-npx sqd db create
-npx sqd db migrate

-# 5. Now start the processor
+# 4. Now start the processor
-node -r dotenv/config lib/processor.js
+make process

 # 6. The above command will block the terminal
 #    being busy with fetching the chain data,